Skip to content

 See meeting transcription

-Lifetime templates can reshape a transcript into an email, message, notes, or a custom format using local, Ollama, or BYOK providers.
+Lifetime templates can reshape a transcript into an email, message, notes, or a custom format with an on-device model, Ollama, or your own cloud key.

 No account